rudykonio/MeMe/README.md

 # MeMe
 Second project in the iOS developer nanodegree.
-MeMe is a simple meme generator, user can select a photo or take a photo and use it as a meme background, create his own meme and share it, when meme is created and shared it is displayed in table or in collection.
+MeMe is a simple meme generator, user can select a photo or take a photo and use it as a meme background, create his own meme and share it, when meme is created and shared it is displayed in a table or collection.

 ### Images